ESPN Wide World of Sports Complex: Visa Athletic Center

 First announced in March 2007, the complex's 10th anniversary year, the Visa Athletic Center (formerly Jostens Center) is a 70,000 sqft arena (36% smaller than the HP Field House without the stadium seating) that opened in the fall of 2008.
 The center features six college-size basketball courts, twelve volleyball courts, or two roller hockey rinks.
 Its seating capacity is 1,200.

 AdventHealth Arena

 AdventHealth Arena opened in early January 2018 as the third indoor multi-purpose sports and entertainment arena at the complex.
 While multipurpose, the venue was designed for cheer and dance events.
 Its first event was the UCA and UDA College Cheerleading and Dance Team National Championship, January 12 to the 14, 2018.
 It has 8,000 seats in standard arena configuration, and features a flexible configuration that can accommodate six regulation-sized basketball or volleyball courts.
-The AdventHealth Arena hosted the Eastern and Western Conference Finals of the 2020 NBA Playoffs, along with the 2020 NBA Finals.
+AdventHealth Arena hosted the Eastern and Western Conference Finals of the 2020 NBA Playoffs, along with the 2020 NBA Finals.